oojmed/blog/_posts/2020-03-17-uk-gov-corona-daily-2.md

  - 'I want to reassure every British citizen: this government will give you all the tools you need to get through this'
  - 'We will support jobs, we will support incomes, we will support businesses, and we will help you protect your loved ones'
  - 'We will do whatever it takes'
+ - 'The government will stand behind businesses small and large; I can announce today an unprecedented package of government-backed and guaranteed loans to support business to get through this'
+ - 'Today I'm making avaliable an initial 330 billion pounds (£330bn) equivalent to 15 percent of our GDP'
+ - 'That means any business who needs access to cash to pay their rent, salaries, suppliers or purchase stock will be able to access a government-backed loan or credit on attractive terms'
+ - 'If demand is greater than the initial 330 billion pounds I'm making avaliable today, I will go further and provide as much capacity as required.
+I said whatever it takes, and I meant it.'
+ - 'Delivered through two main schemes'